inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

    :align: center

 A pop-up window that lists all available plugins in your current QGIS project will appear.
 Type **InaSAFE** in the filter box.
-You should see the InaSAFE plugin appear in the list.
+You should see the `InaSAFE <http://inasafe.org/>`_ plugin appear in the list.
 Now **tick the checkbox** next to it to enable the plugin.

 .. image:: ../static/tutorial/002.png
    :align: center

 The plugin now will be added to your **Plugins** menu.

-Now you will need to add the INASAFE panel on your QGIS interface.
+Now you will need to add the InaSAFE panel on your QGIS interface.
 For that, select **Toggle Inasafe Dock** in the INASAFE plugin scroll list.

 .. image:: ../static/tutorial/003.png